List of Mako: Island of Secrets episodes: Series 2 (2015)

 Two other members of the Mako mermaid pod set out to take away Zac's merman powers so that the pod may return home, but they do not realise his connection to Mako Island may not be accidental.
+Evie becomes a mermaid herself in this season.
 The ruins of an ancient merman temple are discovered by Zac; while only he sees the ruins at first, they can be seen by all during a full moon.
 Another merman arrives intent on taking Mako Island's power for himself.

 Series two introduces three new characters: mermaids Ondina and Mimmi, played by Isabel Durant and Allie Bertram, and merman Erik, played by Alex Cubis.
 Series two was announced in February 2013, with production scheduled for the second half of 2013.
 Series two features 26 half-hour episodes.
 The first half of the series premiered on 13 February 2015 on Netflix in North America, the United Kingdom, and other territories.
 The second half of the series premiered on 29 May 2015.